tamarin-prover/tamarin-prover/src/005_protocol-specification.md

 **FIX Cas: Picture should be updated and use vector graphics, ideally.**

-In this protocol, Each party `x` has a long-term private key `lkx` and a corresponding public key `pkx = 'g'^lkx`, where `'g'` is a generator of the Diffie-Hellman group.
+In this protocol, each party `x` has a long-term private key `lkx` and a corresponding public key `pkx = 'g'^lkx`, where `'g'` is a generator of the Diffie-Hellman group.
 Because `'g'` can be public, we model it as a public constant.